-17. What are the critical gaps in your local crisis emergency response system?
-Consider needs in all parts of your local service area, including those specific to certain counties.
+What are the critical gaps in the local crisis emergency response system?
+Consider needs in all parts of the local service area, including those specific to certain counties.

-Counties Service System Gaps Bexar • Coordination and communication of services and responsiveness of all first responders to include police, fire and EMS first responders.
+County Service System Gaps Recommendations to Address the Gaps Bexar Coordination and communication of services and responsiveness of all first responders to include police, fire and EMS first responders.
 Coordination has begun with a project for all first responders and the LMHA to meet monthly to identify barriers and develop solutions.
-The STRAC Behavioral Health Committee mentioned above meets monthly to address any gaps in service delivery.
-The Community Roundtable (CRT) has been meeting monthly for the past fifteen years.
-The CRT members includes local hospitals and other community healthcare organizations, political leadership, law enforcement leadership, the Bexar County MH Department, Universities and other educational organizations, NAMI, STRAC, and many other community stakeholders.
+The STRAC Behavioral Health Committee meets monthly to address any gaps in service delivery.
+The Community Roundtables (CRT) has been meeting monthly for the past eighteen years.
+The CRT members includes local hospitals and other community healthcare organizations, political leadership, law enforcement leadership, the Bexar County MH Department, Universities and other educational organizations, NAMI, STRAC, and Continue regular meeting of community partners as described.
+Gaps in service addressed monthly primarily through work group/Tiger teams as identified STRAC Behavioral Health Committee with regular follow up to ensure needs met.
+Continued support of CHCS Program for Intense Care Coordination (PICC) program developed to reduce repeated hospital visits for non- emergent mental health conditions thereby minimizing gap in care of highest utilizers.

+many other community stakeholders.
 The CRT monthly meeting continuously examines gaps in services and develops workgroups or uses existing workgroups to address needs and gaps in services.